scholarslab/scholarslab.github.io/collections/_people/alex-crosslen.md

 roles:
 - LAMI Fellow, 2019
 ---
-Alex Crosslen is a 2019 Book Conservation Intern in the UVA Library.
+Alex Crosslen was a 2019 Book Conservation Intern in the UVA Library, and a 2019 LAMI Fellow in the Scholars' Lab.